-However, the FTT proposal remains subject to negotiation between Participating Member States and the scope of such tax is uncertain.
-Based on recent public statements, the Participating Member States (excluding Estonia) have agreed to continue negotiations on the basis of a proposal that would reduce the scope of the FTT and would only concern listed shares of European companies.
+However, the FTT proposal remains subject to negotiation between Participating Member States (excluding Estonia) and the scope of such tax is uncertain.
+Based on recent public statements, the Participating Member States (excluding Estonia) have agreed to continue negotiations on the basis of a proposal that would reduce the scope of the FTT and would only concern listed shares of European companies with a market capitalisation exceeding EUR 1 billion on 1 December of the year preceding the taxation year.
+According to this revised proposal, the applicable tax rate would not be less than 0.2%.
 Such proposal remains subject to change until a final approval and it may therefore be altered prior to any implementation, the timing of which remains unclear.
 Additional EU Member States may decide to participate and/or certain of the Participating Member States (in addition to Estonia which already withdrew) may decide to withdraw.